KreischerPanoptic/neonpeacasso/README.md

   Access to the diffusion model weights requires a HuggingFace model account and access token.
 Please create an account at [huggingface.co](https://huggingface.co/), get an [access token](https://huggingface.co/settings/tokens) and agree to the model terms [here](https://huggingface.co/CompVis/stable-diffusion-v1-4).
 Next, create a `HF_API_TOKEN` environment variable containing your token. `export HF_API_TOKEN=your_token`.
 Note that the first time you run peacasso, the weights for the SD model are [cached locally](https://huggingface.co/transformers/v4.0.1/installation.html#caching-models) on your machine.
 In theory, you can download the weights, and run peacasso by pointing to the folder with the weights.

 - Step 2: **Verify Environment - Pythong 3.7+ and CUDA**
   Setup and verify that your python environment is `python 3.7` or higher (preferably, use Conda).
-Also verify that you have CUDA installed correctly (`torch.cuda.is_available()` is true) and your GPU has about [7GB of VRAM memory](https://stability.ai/blog/stable-diffusion-public-release).
+Also verify that you have CUDA installed correctly (`torch.cuda.is_available()` is true) and your GPU has at least [2GB of VRAM memory](https://stability.ai/blog/stable-diffusion-public-release).

+- Step 3: **Download the model.ckpt**
+  And put it to `peacasso/neon_diff/models/ldm/stable-diffusion-v1/model.ckpt`

 Once requirements are met, run the following command to install the library: